Bionif92/Cursos-de-Programacion/Javascript.md

 ### Synchronous code

 All javascript is synchronous because each script is executed one after another and no simultaneously.
-When the first task is fini
+When the first task is finished, the next one start

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MTA0OTE1MywtMTk1NTA3OTQwMSwxMj
+eyJoaXN0b3J5IjpbLTE5MzM1Mjk2MjEsLTE5NTUwNzk0MDEsMT
-IyMjI5MDkyXX0=
+IyMjIyOTA5Ml19
 -->